Not All Drag and Drop BPM Form Designers Are Equal

 Drag and drop technology offers the flexibility of coding with the ease-of-use of point-and-click.
 It makes everything visible at a glance so that users don’t have to spend too much time on creating forms and they are left with a WYSIWYG form designer.

-Within BPM, form design is very important.
+Within business process management, form design is very important.
 Users need access to multiple types of fields at a glance and need to be able to make quick changes within the form, both in the creation stage and while editing.

 Good Drag and Drop Design Versus Bad